scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/adaptivesuite-tutorial.md

 ms.date: 07/19/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: ad059e6047dd883c0a5aab0d714d999840050584
+ms.openlocfilehash: bf05fc30a2b111a12c0b8e131db5117ec784075b
-ms.sourcegitcommit: e0e6663a2d6672a9d916d64d14d63633934d2952
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 10/21/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70213614"
+ms.locfileid: "74232127"
 ---
-# <a name="tutorial-integrate-adaptive-insights-with-azure-active-directory"></a>Zelf studie: adaptieve inzichten integreren met Azure Active Directory
+# <a name="tutorial-integrate-adaptive-insights-with-azure-active-directory"></a>Tutorial: Integrate Adaptive Insights with Azure Active Directory

-In deze zelf studie leert u hoe u adaptieve inzichten kunt integreren met Azure Active Directory (Azure AD).
-Wanneer u adaptieve inzichten integreert met Azure AD, kunt u het volgende doen:
+In this tutorial, you'll learn how to integrate Adaptive Insights with Azure Active Directory (Azure AD).
+When you integrate Adaptive Insights with Azure AD, you can:

-* Controle in azure AD die toegang heeft tot adaptieve inzichten.
+* Control in Azure AD who has access to Adaptive Insights.
-* Uw gebruikers in staat stellen om automatisch te worden aangemeld bij adaptieve inzichten met hun Azure AD-accounts.
+* Enable your users to be automatically signed-in to Adaptive Insights with their Azure AD accounts.
-* Beheer uw accounts op één centrale locatie: de Azure Portal.
+* Manage your accounts in one central location - the Azure portal.

-Zie [Wat is toegang tot toepassingen en eenmalige aanmelding met Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis)voor meer informatie over SaaS-app-integratie met Azure AD.
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

 ## <a name="prerequisites"></a>Vereisten

-U hebt de volgende items nodig om aan de slag te gaan:
+To get started, you need the following items:

-* Een Azure AD-abonnement Als u geen abonnement hebt, kunt u een [gratis account](https://azure.microsoft.com/free/)aanvragen.
+* Een Azure AD-abonnement If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Adaptief Insights single sign-on (SSO) ingeschakeld abonnement.
+* Adaptive Insights single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Scenariobeschrijving

-In deze zelf studie configureert en test u Azure AD SSO in een test omgeving.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-* Adaptieve inzichten biedt ondersteuning voor **IDP** GEÏNITIEERDe SSO
+* Adaptive Insights supports **IDP** initiated SSO

-## <a name="adding-adaptive-insights-from-the-gallery"></a>Adaptieve inzichten toevoegen vanuit de galerie
+## <a name="adding-adaptive-insights-from-the-gallery"></a>Adding Adaptive Insights from the gallery

-Als u de integratie van adaptieve inzichten in azure AD wilt configureren, moet u adaptieve inzichten uit de galerie toevoegen aan uw lijst met beheerde SaaS-apps.
+To configure the integration of Adaptive Insights into Azure AD, you need to add Adaptive Insights from the gallery to your list of managed SaaS apps.

 1. Meld u bij de [Azure-portal](https://portal.azure.com) aan met een werk- of schoolaccount of een persoonlijk Microsoft-account.
-1. Selecteer de **Azure Active Directory** -service in het navigatie deel venster aan de linkerkant.
+1. On the left navigation pane, select the **Azure Active Directory** service.
-1. Ga naar **bedrijfs toepassingen** en selecteer **alle toepassingen**.
+1. Navigate to **Enterprise Applications** and then select **All Applications**.
-1. Selecteer **nieuwe toepassing**om een nieuwe toepassing toe te voegen.
+1. To add new application, select **New application**.
-1. In de sectie **toevoegen vanuit de galerie** typt u **adaptieve inzichten** in het zoekvak.
+1. In the **Add from the gallery** section, type **Adaptive Insights** in the search box.
-1. Selecteer **adaptieve inzichten** uit het paneel resultaten en voeg vervolgens de app toe.
-Wacht een paar seconden wanneer de app aan uw Tenant is toegevoegd.
+1. Select **Adaptive Insights** from results panel and then add the app.
+Wait a few seconds while the app is added to your tenant.

 ## <a name="configure-and-test-azure-ad-single-sign-on"></a>Azure AD-eenmalige aanmelding configureren en testen

-Azure AD SSO configureren en testen met adaptieve inzichten met behulp van een test gebruiker met de naam **B. Simon**.
-Voor het werken met SSO moet u een koppelings relatie tot stand brengen tussen een Azure AD-gebruiker en de bijbehorende gebruiker in adaptieve inzichten.
+Configure and test Azure AD SSO with Adaptive Insights using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Adaptive Insights.

-Als u Azure AD SSO wilt configureren en testen met adaptieve inzichten, voltooit u de volgende bouw stenen:
+To configure and test Azure AD SSO with Adaptive Insights, complete the following building blocks:

-1. **[Configureer Azure AD SSO](#configure-azure-ad-sso)** -om uw gebruikers in staat te stellen deze functie te gebruiken.
+1. **[Configure Azure AD SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
-2. **[Configureer adaptieve inzichten SSO](#configure-adaptive-insights-sso)** -om de instellingen voor eenmalige aanmelding aan de kant van de toepassing te configureren.
+2. **[Configure Adaptive Insights SSO](#configure-adaptive-insights-sso)** - to configure the Single Sign-On settings on application side.
-3. **[Een Azure AD-test gebruiker maken](#create-an-azure-ad-test-user)** : u kunt eenmalige aanmelding voor Azure AD testen met B. Simon.
+3. **[Create an Azure AD test user](#create-an-azure-ad-test-user)** - to test Azure AD single sign-on with B.Simon.
-4. **[Wijs de Azure AD-test gebruiker](#assign-the-azure-ad-test-user)** toe, zodat B. Simon de eenmalige aanmelding van Azure AD kan gebruiken.
+4. **[Assign the Azure AD test user](#assign-the-azure-ad-test-user)** - to enable B.Simon to use Azure AD single sign-on.
-5. Een **[adaptieve Insights-test gebruiker maken](#create-adaptive-insights-test-user)** : als u een equivalent van B. Simon wilt hebben in adaptieve inzichten die is gekoppeld aan de Azure AD-representatie van de gebruiker.
+5. **[Create Adaptive Insights test user](#create-adaptive-insights-test-user)** - to have a counterpart of B.Simon in Adaptive Insights that is linked to the Azure AD representation of user.
-6. **[SSO testen](#test-sso)** : om te controleren of de configuratie werkt.
+6. **[Test SSO](#test-sso)** - to verify whether the configuration works.

-### <a name="configure-azure-ad-sso"></a>Azure AD SSO configureren
+### <a name="configure-azure-ad-sso"></a>Configure Azure AD SSO

-Volg deze stappen om Azure AD SSO in te scha kelen in de Azure Portal.
+Follow these steps to enable Azure AD SSO in the Azure portal.

-1. Ga in het [Azure Portal](https://portal.azure.com/)naar de pagina **adaptieve inzichten** voor toepassings integratie en selecteer de sectie voor het **beheren** van **eenmalige aanmelding**.
+1. In the [Azure portal](https://portal.azure.com/), on the **Adaptive Insights** application integration page, find the **Manage** section and select **Single sign-on**.
-1. Selecteer op de pagina **Eén aanmeldings methode selecteren** de optie **SAML**.
+1. On the **Select a Single sign-on method** page, select **SAML**.
-1. Klik op de pagina **eenmalige aanmelding met SAML instellen** op het pictogram bewerken/pen voor **eenvoudige SAML-configuratie** om de instellingen te bewerken.
+1. On the **Set up Single Sign-On with SAML** page, click the edit/pen icon for **Basic SAML Configuration** to edit the settings.

    ![Standaard SAML-configuratie bewerken](common/edit-urls.png)